-Councillor Jane Hanna OBE Chair of the Oxfordshire Joint Health Overview and Scrutiny Committee 2022/23
+Cllr Jane Hanna, Chair of the Oxfordshire Joint Health Overview and Scrutiny Committee 2022/23

-About the committee
+About the Committee

-The Joint Health Overview and Scrutiny Committee is administered by Oxfordshire County Council and made up of 15 members.
-It draws its membership from the county council, the city and district councils within Oxfordshire (Cherwell, Oxford city, south Oxfordshire, Vale of White Horse, west Oxfordshire), plus three non-councillor co-opted members.
+The Joint Health Overview and Scrutiny Committee is a Joint Committee administered by Oxfordshire County Council and made up of 15 Members.
+It draws its membership from the County Council, the City and District Councils within Oxfordshire (Cherwell, Oxford City, South Oxfordshire, Vale of White Horse, West Oxfordshire), plus three non-councillor co-opted members.

 The HOSC is fundamentally not a decision-making body.
-It does not have the power to directly change policy.
-Its remit is to scrutinise any matter relating to the planning, provision and operation of health services in the area of its local authorities and the ability to bring those involved in those areas before it to discuss specific health services, using their knowledge and experience, and their position as democratically elected members, to be a 'critical friend'.

-The most formal outcomes of the HOSC come in the form of written recommendations to specific service providers, making suggestions as to ways in which those services might be improved.
-Scrutiny's power to influence policy lies in identifying practical ideas for local improvement and making a clear case for them.
+It does not have the power to change policy, at least not directly.
+Its remit is to scrutinise any matter relating to the planning, provision and operation of health services in the area of its local authorities, which means it has the ability to bring those involved in those areas before it to discuss specific health services, using the knowledge and experience of its members, and their position as democratically elected members, to be a 'critical friend'.
+The most formal outcomes of the HOSC come in the form of written recommendations to specific service-providers, making suggestions as to ways in which those services might be improved.
+Scrutiny's power to influence policy, therefore, lies in identifying ideas for local improvement which are practicable within existing constraints and making a clear case for them.
 Those to whom recommendations are sent must respond to the HOSC in writing, usually within 28 days, the responses of which are published and form part of the public record.
-The committee's power is also to give improved clarity where local improvements are constrained by national powers, resource and guidance.

-The committee has been able in these cases to make these local findings and correspond with government to seek support for local improvements.
+The Committee's power is also to give improved clarity to where local improvements are constrained by national powers, resource and guidance; the committee has been able in these cases to make these local findings and correspond with government to seek support for local improvements.
 These have notably included consultation and improved clarity for democratic scrutiny; workforce planning; national contract arrangements for dentistry and devolution of capital funding for primary care estate.